Saturday, October 12, 2024

 This is my demonstration

-Against your bloody bootstrap imperative
+Against your bootstrap imperative

-Head cheerleader's mother's tire
+Head cheerleader's mother's wheel

-They said I might lose the foot
+They said I might lose the foot, but

 Instead, I gained a gentle new thing

-Softness can be stubborn too.
+Softness, it turns out, can be stubborn too.

 III